 Welcome to one of the most iconic properties on the Las Vegas Strip.
-Caesars Palace, which was established more than 50 years ago in 1966, may have the statues and decor of the Roman Empire, but its renovated Caesar’s Palace sportsbook is modern, state-of-the-art and a popular spot in Las Vegas betting.
+Caesars Palace was established more than 50 years ago in 1966.
+Although it may have the statues and decor of the Roman Empire, its renovated Caesar’s Palace sportsbook is modern.
+It is truly a state-of-the-art and popular spot in Las Vegas betting.

 Private betting booths